top of page

 “Our main goal is to maintain the best sound quality for classical music, but we also have to ensure there is clarity and intelligibility for a variety of events, including amplified concerts and corporate meetings” says Livingston.

-Next generation assistive listening
+Next-generation assistive listening

 The Hear Us Now™ system isn’t just a product.
-It’s an approach to assistive listening that produces a richer experience for the audience members who use it, including operator training and on-going quality control.
+It’s an approach to assistive listening that produces a richer experience for the audience members who use it, including operator training and ongoing quality control.

 Meyerson_1311_RT8a_5in.jpg